Supporting Graduate Education

 Berkeley’s Office of Gift Planning can assist you in making a planned gift (such as an estate, bequest or trust).
 There are a number of donors who are benefiting from life income gifts, gift annuities, and other plans that provide favorable tax benefits.
-For more information go to http://planyourlegacy.berkeley.edu/.
+For more information, visit the Office of Gift Planning website.

 Your employer may help you double or even triple your impact by matching your gift to Berkeley.
 Some companies even match gifts made by retirees and spouses.
-To find out if your company has a matching gift policy, you can check with your company’s Human Resources office or search using our database.
+To find out if your company has a matching gift policy, you can check with your company’s Human Resources office or search using the Berkeley matching gifts database.

 Gifts of appreciated securities are a great way to transmit assets to Berkeley as charitable contributions.
-These transfer instructions will help you make your gift.
 Questions?
-Go to http://planyourlegacy.berkeley.edu/APPSECdetails.php.
+Visit the Office of Gift Planning website.